Welcome

 Location and Times

-For more information about having your documents served, please call the Civil Unit at 904.255.2470, open Monday – Friday, 8 a.m. – 4 p.m, excluding holidays.
+After you have read through the above information, if you have additional questions, please call the Civil Unit at 904.255.2470, open Monday – Friday, 8 a.m. – 4 p.m, excluding holidays and special events.
 You may also visit the public window at the Duval County Courthouse located at 501 W. Adams Street, 5th Floor, Room 5141, Jacksonville, FL 32202.

 You may also mail your civil documents with the service fee* to the Jacksonville Sheriff’s Office, Attention: Civil Unit, 501 E. Bay Street, Jacksonville, FL 32202 (Please note: This is a different address than above)